AdaptiveConsulting/ReactiveTraderCloud/deploy/docker/readme.md

 # docker

 You will find here:
-- `build`: the src to generate the containers for the project
+- `a build folder`: the src to generate the containers for the project
   - `base containers` stored on `weareadaptive` at `dockerhub`:
     - `crossbar`: Base OS with crossbar installed
     - `eventstore`: Base OS with eventstore installed